-Music Business: Career and Products A study of the business of music as it pertains to music products and the retail industry, with emphasis on product areas, marketing and sales.
+A study of the business of music including music products industry, education and music performance.
+The course provides the students with a basic understanding of the scope and breadth of the music industry.
 Throughout the practicum portion, the students will participate in "hands-on" approaches to a variety of marketing and production situations.
-Students will be expected to complete a minimum of 45 practicum hours (20 hours must be in the area of retail music in order to attend the NAMM Show in January).
-Prerequisite: 2nd year Music Diploma student or consent of the Department.
+Students will complete a practicum (45 hours).

+Prerequisite: 2nd year music diploma student or consent of the Department.